microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 In this lesson, you will discover a specific way to build models with [**SVM**: **S**upport **V**ector **M**achine](https://en.wikipedia.org/wiki/Support-vector_machine) for regression, or **SVR: Support Vector Regressor**.

-### SVR in the context of time series[^2]
+### SVR in the context of time series [^1]

 Before understanding the importance of SVR in time series prediction, here are some of the important concepts that you need to know:

 - **Regression:** Supervised learning technique to predict continuous values from a given set of inputs.
 The idea is to fit a curve (or line) in the feature space that has the maximum number of data points.
+[Click here](https://en.wikipedia.org/wiki/Regression_analysis) for more information.
 - **Support Vector Machine (SVM):** A type of supervised machine learning model used for classification, regression and outliers detection.
 The model is a hyperplane in the feature space, which in case of classification acts as a boundary, and in case of regression acts as the best-fit line.
 In SVM, a Kernel function is generally used to transform the dataset, so that a non-linear decision surface is able to transform to a linear equation in a higher number of dimension spaces.
+[Click here](https://en.wikipedia.org/wiki/Support-vector_machine) for more information.
 - **Support Vector Regressor (SVR):** A type of SVM, to find the best fit line (which in the case of SVM is a hyperplane) that has the maximum number of data points.

-### Why SVR?[^2]
+### Why SVR? [^1]

 In the last lesson you learned about ARIMA, which is a very successful statistical linear method to forecast time series data.
 However, in many cases, time series data have *non-linearity*, which cannot be mapped by linear models.
 In such cases, the ability of SVM to consider non-linearity in the data for regression tasks makes SVR successful in time series forecasting.

 ## Exercise - build an SVR model

-The first few steps for data preparation are the same as that of the previous lesson.
-Open the _/working_ folder in this lesson and find the _notebook.ipynb_ file.
+The first few steps for data preparation are the same as that of the previous lesson on [ARIMA](https://github.com/microsoft/ML-For-Beginners/tree/main/7-TimeSeries/2-ARIMA).

+Open the _/working_ folder in this lesson and find the _notebook.ipynb_ file.[^2]

-1. Run the notebook and import the necessary libraries: [^1]
+1. Run the notebook and import the necessary libraries:  [^2]

    ```python
    import os